percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.7.29-31.43.rst

 Bugs Fixed
 ================================================================================

+* :jirabug:`PXC-2954`: DDL to add FK on one node fails but completes on other nodes causing inconsistency
 * :jirabug:`PXC-2705`: Executing parallel LOAD DATA queries against the same table and same source data and the number of rows is greater then 10k, the cluster consistency was broken.
 * :jirabug:`PXC-2683`: An issue may occur if a user set innodb_locks_unsafe_for_binlog=1.
 The variable is deprecated.
 The processing for the variable was removed.
 * :jirabug:`PXC-3202`: In CentOS 8, the POSTUN scriptlet in an rpm package would expand into an "empty string" and caused an error.